 - Muscle wasting

-- Increasing paralysis of hind legs (usually total paralysis occurs within 6 to 12 months of initial symptoms)
+- Increasing paralysis of hind legs (usually total paralysis occurs within six to twelve months of initial symptoms)

 - Bed sores